nomicflux/servant-opaleye-blog/README.md

 import Api.BlogPost
 ```

-Forming an API out of sub-APIs is no different then what we've already done:
+Forming an API out of sub-APIs is no different than what we've already done:
 ```{haskell}
 type API = "users" :> UserAPI
            :<|> "posts" :> BlogPostAPI